 - Integration: Works well with frameworks like LangChain and LlamaIndex.

-- Strengths: Feature-rich, scalable, advanced search capabilities.
+- Strengths: Feature-rich, scalable, advanced search capabilities for AI recall.

 - Integration: Supports various modules for data import and vectorization.